Customization APIs

 Saved Filter Delete

-This DELETE method removes one custom filter, identified by ID, from a customer's collection of saved custom filters.
+The Saved Filter Delete method removes a specific custom filter, identified by its ID, from your collection of saved custom filters.

 HTTP Request